 Current Research and Scholarly InterestsDr.
 Raffin is a clinician, teacher and investigator.
 He retired as Chief of the Division of Pulmonary and Critical Care Medicine in 2004.
 His key areas of academic interest include the biology and management of acute lung injury; basic biology of human lung and white cells; and, key issues in biomedical ethics including withholding and withdrawing life support, health care delivery, genomics, genetic screening, and neuroethics.

 Clinical Professor, Pediatrics - Neonatal and Developmental Medicine

 BioDr Nilima Ragavan is an experienced clinician who has expertise in the care of newborns ranging from critically ill to well babies.
 She is passionate about education and is the director of the Stanford pediatric resident rotation in the neonatal intensive care unit.
 She has led several multi disciplinary teams to India, and has organized and conducted international neonatal and perinatal conferences.
 She is a member of the palliative care team and serves as a mentor to junior faculty.
 She is the medical director of the Packard Special Care nursery at Sequoia, and also attends in the NICU at Stanford.

 BioDr.
-Amer Raheemullah, MD, is Clinical Assistant Professor at Stanford University in the Psychiatry and Behavioral Sciences Department.
-He specializes in the treatment of addiction, has published chapters and peer-reviewed articles in this area, and is Director of the Addiction Medicine Consult Service at Stanford Hospital.
-He is board-certified in Addiction Medicine and Internal Medicine and has a special interest in developing novel methods to increase access to addiction treatment, through criminal justice, healthcare, and tech-enabled solutions.
+Amer Raheemullah, MD, is Associate Clinical Professor of Psychiatry and Behavioral Sciences.
+He specializes in the treatment of addictive behavior, has published chapters and peer-reviewed articles in this area, and is Director of the Addiction Inpatient Medicine Service at Stanford Hospital.
+He is board-certified in Addiction Medicine and Internal Medicine.

 Adjunct Clinical Assistant Professor, Ophthalmology